Chart Color Schemes

 Harkness has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely affecting the region.
-Notable initiatives include Hopkins Road Level Crossing Removal in Truganina (scheduled for completion on 18th June 2025), Western Freeway Upgrade from Melton to Caroline Springs (commenced on 1st April 2024, expected finish by 31st December 2026), Harkness Memorial Park development (set to begin on 1st July 2025), and Little Creek Estate project (planned start on 1st October 2024).
-The following list details projects likely most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 23 projects that could impact this region.
+Notable projects include Hopkins Road Level Crossing Removal - Truganina, Harkness Memorial Park, Western Freeway Upgrade (Melton to Caroline Springs), and Little Creek Estate.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.